-Crawl Space and Extended Horizontal Venting
+Crawl Space and Extended Horizontal VentingGenera

-Lennox provides kit 51W18(USA) and kit 15Z70 (Canada) to install 2" or 3" PVC exhaust piping through the floor joists and into the the crawl space.
+Lennox provides kit 51W18 (USA) and kit 15Z70 (Canada) to install 2" or 3" PVC exhaust piping through the floor joists and into the treawl space.
+See FIGURE 26.
 This kit can also be used as a supplemental drain for installations with condensate run back in the vent pipe (ie. long horizontal runs, unconditioned spaces, etc.).
-See FIGURE 27 and FIGURE 28.

-Guidelines for Vent Terminations
+General Guidelines for Vent Terminations

 In Direct Vent applications, combustion air is taken from outdoors and the flue gases are discharged to the outdoors.
-The SLP99UHVK is classified as a direct vent, Category IV gas furnace.
+The SLP99DFVK is classified as a direct vent, Category IV gas furnace.